PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_07_DashboardPresentationDay.md

 ## The end
 That was all for Data Science 1!
 Hopefully you enjoyed the course and feel like you are well on your way to become a Data Scientist!

-If you have any feedback or suggestions, please mail Bram on: heijligers.b@buas.nl
+If you have any feedback or suggestions, please mail Bram on: heijligers.b@buas.nl!

-!